Articles

 Overall momentum of the chart: Bearish

-Supporting reasons: Identified as an overlap support that aligns with the 78.6% Fibonacci projection, indicating a potential level where price could find support once again.
+Supporting reasons: Identified as a swing low support that aligns with the 61.8% Fibonacci retracement, indicating a potential area where the price could stabilize once more.

 USD/CHF: